KontorProtocol/Documentation/src/pages/introduction.md

 - Typescript SDK for interacting with contracts clientside
 - Full platform integration testing of contracts

-Continue to the [Getting Started](/docs/getting-started) guide go hands-on with Sigil.
+## Get Started

+Follow the [Getting Started](/docs/getting-started) guide to set up your environment and explore `sigil-example-contracts`.
+Future test tooling will include live Kontor instances and client-side SDK integration with Bitcoin testnet for full blockchain validation.